-History of Prior Offenses - Prior findings of violation include a civil penalty or compliance order in the five years that precede the date of the Notice.
+History of Prior Offenses Prior findings of violation include a civil penalty or compliance order in the five years that precede the date of the Notice.
 The prior findings of violation may be the same, similar, or different violations. \$0 ↓ \$17,280 Good Faith Based on operator actions before PHMSA discovered the violation: The operator had a reasonable justification for its non-compliance.
+(For example, the operator's interpretation of the requirement was reasonable, or the operator failed to achieve compliance for reasons such as unforeseeable events/conditions that were partly or wholly outside its control.)
 The operator did not have a reasonable justification for its non-compliance. -\$17,280 Other Matters as Justice May Require (Any and all appropriate factors will be applied to the violation) Examples of individual Other Matters as Justice May Require: Operator's written procedures exceeded a regulatory requirement and the non-compliance was against the requirements of the procedure that exceeded the regulation.
-Violation of Section 60129, Protection of employees providing pipeline safety information Reporting- Not reporting a known death with a telephonic or accident/incident report; Not reporting a known reportable injury or release &gt;238 bbls in water with a telephonic or accident/incident report; Telephonic or accident/incident report not submitted before PHMSA discovers it was not submitted.
-Additional penalty for LNG violation per (190.223(c)) Repeat of a Repeat Violation -\$17,280 Economic Benefit - Economic Benefit gained from not complying with the regulation.
-Variable addition Ability to Continue in Business - Determination based on additional information that is presented later by operator Variable credit penalty not to exceed \$209,002 per violation per day the violation persists up to a maximum of \$2,090,022 for a related series of violations pursuant to the requirements of Section 701 of the "Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015" (Pub.
+Violation of Section 60129, Protection of employees providing pipeline safety information Reporting- Not reporting a known death with a telephonic or accident/incident report; Not reporting a known reportable injury or release >238 bbls in water with a telephonic or accident/incident report; Telephonic or accident/incident report not submitted before PHMSA discovers it was not submitted.
+Additional penalty for LNG violation per (190.223(c)) Repeat Violation -\$17,280 Economic Benefit Economic Benefit gained from not complying with the regulation.
+Variable addition Ability to Continue in Business Determination based on additional information that is presented later by operator Variable credit civil penalty not to exceed \$213,268 per violation per day the violation persists up to a maximum of \$2,132,679 for a related series of violations pursuant to the requirements of Section 701 of the "Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015" (Pub.
 L.114-72), which amended the "Federal Civil Penalties Inflation Adjustment Act of 1990" (Pub.
 L. 101-410) (Inflation Adjustment Act).

 The total civil penalty per violation is calculated based on these assessment considerations and adjusted for the applicable daily and series limit.
 If a calculated penalty exceeds the maximum amount permitted by statute, the penalty will be reduced by the amount exceeding the cap.
-As of April 27, 2017, under 49 U.S.C. § 60122 and 49 CFR § 190.223, operators are subject to a civil
+As of November 27, 2018, under 49 U.S.C. § 60122 and 49 CFR § 190.223, operators are subject to a